Image credit: Claude Roy, "Regardez-Vous Un Peu Dans La Glace" (Enfantasques)

-Her creative writing and scholarship have been generously supported by the Canada Council, the Ontario Arts Council, the Alberta Foundation for the Arts, the Waterloo Regional Arts Fund, the Iowa Writers’ Workshop, the Calgary Institute for the Humanities (CIH), the Universities of Calgary and Alberta, and the Social Sciences and Humanities Research Council Doctoral/CGS and Post-Doctoral Awards (SSHRC).
+Her creative writing and scholarship have been generously supported by the Canada Council, the Ontario Arts Council, the Alberta Foundation for the Arts, The Edmonton Arts Council, The Writers’ Guild of Alberta, the Waterloo Regional Arts Fund, the Iowa Writers’ Workshop, the Calgary Institute for the Humanities (CIH), the Universities of Calgary and Alberta, and the Social Sciences and Humanities Research Council Doctoral/CGS and Post-Doctoral Awards (SSHRC).
 Her activism was honoured by a nomination for the Waterloo Regional Woman of the Year Award in the Arts.

 Erina is thrilled to have received a Writers' Guild of Alberta Mentorship Award and will be working as Mentor to the remarkable writer-performer Brandon Wint in 2020.